kanji709/marp/cran-comments.md

 * This is a new release.
 * The GitHub repository pointed to by URL and BugReports is currently private but will be made public when the package is published
+* Added the CRAN-RELEASE file to .Rbuildignore to fix the non-standard file warning

 ## Longer examples and tests